AmirAbaskohi/IEMDB-front/README.md

+# Introduction
+This the front-end of IEMDB which is a clone of IMDB movie rating website.
+This is developed using `React`.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).